CarlvinJerry/sources/content/post/exploratory-data-analysis/index.md

 If you are familiar with data analysis then I’m certain that you fully relate to the above statement.
-After all, it would be pointless to play around with lots of data just for the love of it.
+After all, it would be pointless to play around with lots of data just for the love of it, sometimes not but you get the point.

 Data is gold, and the more you have the better off you are.
 However, raw unprocessed data is of no use unless you manipulate and gain insights from it.
-Before embarking on statistical modelling and visualization of your data, it is very important to first have an understanding of the data itself.
-Exploratory Data Analysis (**EDA**) aids in visualization, transformation, and generally cleaning or remodeling data before diving deep into statistics and predictive modelling.
+Before embarking on say statistical modelling and visualization of your data, it is very important to first have an understanding of the data itself.
+Exploratory Data Analysis (**EDA**) aids in visualization, transformation, and generally cleaning or remodeling data before diving deep into information extraction.

-There are not set rules to be followed when performing EDA.
-As a data reparation phase, one is allowed to decide what suits them best in order to gain an understanding of their data.
-However, there are two most important questions one should seek to answer while studying their data:
+There are no set rules to be followed when performing EDA.
+As a data preparation phase, one is allowed to decide what suits them best in order to gain an understanding of their data.
+However, there are two most important questions one should seek to answer while studying their
+data:

 -   Is there variation within my variables?
 -   Is there any correlation between my variables?

 That being said, EDA involves the following checks among others:

--   **Descriptive Statistics** - Give a summarized understanding of the data, usually as measures of central tendency and variability.
+-   **Descriptive Statistics** - Gives a summarized understanding of the data, usually as measures of central tendency and variability.
     -   **Mean** - Arithmetic average
     -   **Median** - middle value